teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 ---
 layout: post
-title: "How to use Pixelate JavaScript library?"
+title: "How to use Pixelate JavaScript Library?"
 author: Tung Tran
 date: 2016-01-13 13:52
 comments: true